What is it?

 Glaucoma: Taking caffeine which is contained in green coffee can increases pressure inside the eye.
 The increase starts within 30 minutes and lasts for at least 90 minutes.

 Irritable bowel syndrome (IBS): Green coffee contains caffeine.
-The caffeine in coffee, especially when taken in large amounts, can worsen diarrhea and might worsen symptoms of IBS.
+The caffeine in green coffee, especially when taken in large amounts, might worsen the diarrhea some people have with IBS.

 Thinning bones (osteoporosis): Caffeine from green coffee and other sources can increase the amount of calcium that is flushed out in the urine.
 This might weaken bones.
-If you have osteoporosis, limit caffeine consumption to less than 300 mg per day (approximately 2-3 cups of regular coffee).
+If you have osteoporosis, limit caffeine consumption to less than 300 mg per day.
 Taking calcium supplements may help to make up for calcium that is lost.
+If you are generally healthy and getting enough calcium from your food or supplements, taking up to 400 mg of caffeine daily (about 20 cups of green coffee) doesn't seem to increase the risk of getting osteoporosis.
 Postmenopausal women who have an inherited condition that keeps them from processing vitamin D normally, should be especially cautious when using caffeine.

 Are there interactions with medications?

 - The caffeine in green coffee might block the effects of adenosine (Adenocard).
 Adenosine (Adenocard) is often used by doctors to do a test on the heart.
 This test is called a cardiac stress test.
 Stop consuming green coffee or other caffeine-containing products at least 24 hours before a cardiac stress test.